Choi Kyu-hah: Early life

-Political career
+Choi served as Vice Minister of Foreign Affairs on 1959, Ambassador to Malaysia from 1964 to 1967, and Minister of Foreign Affairs of South Korea from 1967 to 1971.

-Choi served as Ambassador to Malaysia from 1964 to 1967, foreign minister from 1967 to 1971; and as prime minister from 1975 to 1979.
+Presidency (1979–1980)

-After the assassination of Park Chung-hee in 1979, Choi became acting president; the prime minister stood next in line for the presidency under Article 48 of the Yushin Constitution.
+After the assassination of Park Chung Hee in 1979, Choi became acting president; the prime minister stood next in line for the presidency under Article 48 of the Yushin Constitution.
 Due to the unrest resulting from Park's authoritarian rule, Choi promised democratic elections, as under Park elections had been widely seen as rigged.
 Choi also promised a new constitution to replace the highly authoritarian Yushin Constitution.
 Choi was the sole candidate in an election on 6 December for the balance of Park's term, becoming the country's fourth president.

 Coup and resignation

-In December 1979, Major General Chun Doo-hwan and close allies within the military staged a coup d'état against Choi's government.
+On December 12, 1979, Major General Chun Doo-hwan and close allies within the military staged a coup d'état against Choi's government.
 They quickly removed the army chief of staff and virtually controlled the government by early 1980.

 In April 1980, due to increasing pressure from Chun and other politicians, Choi appointed Chun head of the Korean Central Intelligence Agency.
-In May, Chun declared martial law and dropped all pretense of civilian government, becoming the de facto ruler of the country.
+In May, Chun declared martial law and dropped all pretense of civilian government, becoming the de facto ruler of the country and reducing Choi to a figurehead.
 By then, student protests were escalating in Seoul and Gwangju.
 The protests in Gwangju resulted in the Gwangju uprising in which about 987 civilians were killed within a five-day period by Chun's military.

-Choi was forced to resign soon after the uprising.
-Prime Minister Park Chung-hoon became acting president, until Chun's election as President on September 1, 1980.
+Persuaded by Kim Chung-yul, Choi was forced to resign, stating he wished to "leave behind a precedent of peaceful transfer of power."
+Prime Minister Park Choong-hoon became acting president, until Chun's election as President on September 1, 1980.

-Later life
+Post-presidency (1980–2006)

 After his resignation, Choi lived quietly out of the public eye and died on October 22, 2006.
-His funeral was held on October 26, 2006, and was attended by President Roh Moo-hyun, first lady Kwon Yang-sook, Prime Minister Han Myeong-sook, former presidents Chun Doo-hwan, Kim Young-sam and Kim Dae-jung.
+His funeral was held on October 26, 2006, and was attended by President Roh Moo-hyun, first lady Kwon Yang-sook, Prime Minister Han Myeong-sook, and former presidents Chun Doo-hwan, Kim Young-sam and Kim Dae-jung.
 Choi was buried in Daejeon National Cemetery.